 I knew from the minute I had my daughter that I wanted to nurse her for a full year.
 The fact that she had a dairy and soy sensitivity also gave me no choice in the matter.
 We had a successful nursing relationship for 15 months, until she finally weened that last nightly feeding.
-So when EJ came along, I knew I wanted to do the same.
-I was able to successfully achieve my fitness goals while nursing Little A, and I’d say I’m about 3/4 of the way to my goal body, while nursing EJ.
+So when my son came along, I knew I wanted to do the same.
+I was able to successfully achieve my fitness goals while nursing my girl, and I’d say I’m about 3/4 of the way to my goal body, while nursing my second child.
 I am a prefect example of how getting fit while breastfeeding is possible.

 Here’s how I do it.

 You know me and my obsession with drinking enough water.
 I say it all the time but it’s worth repeating.
 Water is not just important for our bodies, but it is also so important for our babies!
 Breast milk is made up of about 50% water, so if you aren’t drinking enough water your milk is going to suffer, and so is your baby (hello constipated baby!).
 We know from my post on sabotaging your fitness that water flushes toxins from the body, which will help you shed pounds as well.
 And remember, dehydration can be mistaken for hunger so drink a big glass of water before a meal to help you feel full longer.